 In addition to the identification of an Executive Director with specific responsibility for maternity services confirmation of a named non-executive director who will support the Board maternity safety champion bringing a degree of independent challenge to the oversight of maternity and neonatal services and ensuring that the voices of service users and staff are heard.
 Further guidance will be shared shortly.
 Safety Champions/ HOM/Exec team 2/52 Joint MVP and Maternity live Facebook Q&A sessions commenced 28 July 2020 Good evidence of partnership working through pandemic Support from MVP with guidance for women during Covid 19.
 The Trust confirms that this action is implemented.
-The Trust can confirm that there is a named Executive Director and Non-Executive Director with specific responsibility for maternity services as indicated below: Karen Dunderdale, Director of Nursing Sarah Dunnett, Non-executive Director Board level Safety Champion in place The Director of Nursing has a direct link to the Head of Midwifery with regular 1:1s in place to discuss the Maternity Safety agenda and escalate to board if required.
+The Trust can confirm that there is a named Executive Director and Non-Executive Director with specific responsibility for maternity services as indicated below:- Karen Dunderdale, Director of Nursing Sarah Dunnett, Non-executive Director Board level Safety Champion in place The Director of Nursing has a direct link to the Head of Midwifery with regular 1:1s in place to discuss the Maternity Safety agenda and escalate to board if required.
 In addition to the above, there is a full time Head of Midwifery in post who works within the Divisional Triumvirate along with the Clinical Director and the Divisional Managing Director.
-The Trust confirms that it is awaiting the further guidance described prior to confirming full implementation of this action.
 Staff Training and working together Implement consultant led labour ward rounds twice daily (over 24 hours) and 7 days per week.
-Clinical Lead Maternity Services/Inpatient matron The Trust can confirm that it complies with this requirement as follows:- • Weekdays: Twice daily ward rounds and one telephone ward round. • Weekends: Ward round in the morning and Tel ward round at night as minimum but more if needed.
+Clinical Lead Maternity Services/Inpatient matron The Trust can confirm that it complies with this requirement as follows:- Weekdays: Twice daily ward rounds and one telephone ward round.
+Weekends: Ward round in the morning and Tel ward round at night as minimum but more if needed.

-Loint multi diociplinom training in vital DDM/Conquitont Midwife/ 56 hours of on floor weekly cover for Boston and 63 hours in Lincoln (in line with current RCOG standards).
-The Trust con confirm that there is an MDT training schodule in Joint multi-disciplinary training is vital, and therefore we will be publishing further guidance shortly which must be implemented, In the meantime we are seeking assurance that a MDT training schedule is in place PDM/Consultant Midwife/ Clinical Lead Maternity Services The Trust can confirm that there is an MDT training schedule in place which includes the following and will put a plan in place to implement any further guidance as necessary once published:- • Joint MDT training in place for PROMPT, Skills and Drills and CTG.
-Training continued during pandemic over teams • MDT Skills Walk through on both labour suites as activity allows • Training schedule in place • Compliance with all disciplines of staff monitored and reported through Governance and Quality Governance Committee.
-In additional to training, there are a number of MDT meetings which take place to support the maternity governance arrangements as follows:- Obstetrics MDT Induction of Labour Pathway Perinatal mortality meetings PPH meetings ATTAIN The Trust confirms that this action is fully implemented.
+Joint multi-disciplinary training is vital, and therefore we will be publishing further guidance shortly which must be implemented, In the meantime we are seeking assurance that a MDT training schedule is in place PDM/Consultant Midwife/ Clinical Lead Maternity Services 56 hours of on floor weekly cover for Boston and 63 hours in Lincoln (in line with current RCOG standards).
+The Trust confirms that this action is implemented.
+The Trust can confirm that there is an MDT training schedule in place which includes the following and will put a plan in place to implement any further guidance as necessary once published:- Joint MDT training in place for PROMPT, Skills and Drills and CTG.
+Training continued during pandemic over teams MDT Skills Walk through on both labour suites as activity

+MDT Skills Walk through on both labour suites as activity allows Training schedule in place Compliance with all disciplines of staff monitored and reported through Governance and Quality Governance Committee.
+In additional to training, there are a number of MDT meetings which take place to support the maternity governance arrangements as follows:-

+Obstetrics MDT

+Induction of Labour Pathway

+Perinatal mortality meetings

+PPH meetings

+ATTAIN

+The Trust confirms that this action is fully implemented.

 Confirmation that funding allocated for maternity staff training is ring-fenced and any CNST Maternity Incentive Divisional Triumvirate/Finance Lead The Trust can confirm that funding is allocated for maternity staff training.
 The Trust can provide assurance that maternity staff